tchayintr/chart-parser/README.md

    % make chart          # for chart     version
    % make chartill       # for chartill  version
    % make chartpure      # for chartpure version
+   % make chart-th		 # for chart thai supported version
+   % make chartill-th	 # for chartill thai supported version

- * There are three versions of chart parsing algorithms in this
+ * There are 3+2 versions of chart parsing algorithms in this
-   directory: chart, chartill, chartpure
+   directory: chart, chartill, chartpure, chart-th, chartill-th

    chart version:
 	This program parses a sentence under a grammar given in